 While joysticks or yokes are supported as are rudder pedals, you can fly FlightGear using the keyboard alone.
 For proper control of the plane during flight via the keyboard (i) the NumLock key must be switched on (ii) the FlightGear window must have focus (if not, click with the mouse onto the graphics window).
-Several of the keyboard controls might be helpful even in case you use a joystick or yoke.
+Several of the keyboard controls might be helpful even if you use a joystick or yoke.

-After activating NumLock the following main keyboard controls for driving the plane should work:
+With the NumLock active, the following main keyboard controls for controlling the aircraft should work: